allejo/Intro-To-Web/_lessons/chapter-01/lesson-3-css-vocabulary.md

 ### Element Type Selector

 An element type selector will apply the follow declarations to every HTML element in that page.
-Be careful which HTML elements you use as this can lead to unintended results; for example, writing a rule set for a `div` (the most common HTML tag) would be a mistake but writing rule set for an `a` tag would be appreciate since all anchors should be treated the same with only a few exceptions.
+Be careful which HTML elements you use as this can lead to unintended results; for example, writing a rule set for a `div` (the most common HTML tag) would be a mistake but writing rule set for an `a` tag would be appropriate since all anchors should be treated the same with only a few exceptions.

 ```css
 /* matches an HTML element by name */